All Episodes

 They wanted the 302s, Bruce Orr, Christopher Steele.

-They wanted the gang of eight information released to the American people.
+They wanted the Gang of Eight information released to the American people.

-Now remember, our investigation, Inspector General, the Senate Intel Committee, the House Intel Committee, the new Ness memo, the Grassley Graham memo, that the bulk of the information to obtain the Pfizer warrants was the Clinton bought and paid for with funneled money dossier using a foreign agent, Christopher Steele, and his Russian contacts.
+Now, remember, our investigation, Inspector General, the Senate Intel Committee, the House Intel Committee, the New Nest memo, the Grassley-Graham memo, that the bulk of the information to obtain the FISA warrants was the Clinton bought and paid for with funneled money dossier using a foreign agent, Christopher Steele, and his Russian contacts.

 And what we're now learning is, because as a matter of law and protocol and everything in between, they're supposed to verify and corroborate such information before they present it to the court.